cc-ai/FloodDatasets-ClimateScience/River-flooding/Readme.md

 ```
 This gives the global map of the new return period in the warming level 2 degree for floods with return period 50.

-You can visualize this maps accordingly :
+You can visualize this map accordingly :

 ```clojure